aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Each SageMaker domain has own VPC configuration, so you can configure a domain to use a shared or a dedicated VPC.
 Each domain uses its own EFS file system, data from different domains never shares the same EFS volume.

 ### Amazon VPC
 An Amazon VPC is a logically isolated virtual network environment that you control.
 When you create an VPC, it doesn't allow ingress or egress network traffic.
-By adding VPC endpoints, [internet gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) (IGW), [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (NATGW) or AWS Transit Gateway you begin to configure your private network environment to communicate with other network resources.
-In this workshop communication between your SageMaker domain and any AWS service are done explicitly through private connectivity to the AWS services via VPC endpoints.
+By adding VPC endpoints, [internet gateways](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html) (IGW), [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) (NATGW) or [AWS Transit Gateway](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/transit-gateway.html) you begin to configure your private network environment to communicate with other network resources.
+In this workshop all communication between your SageMaker domain and any AWS service are done explicitly through private connectivity to the AWS services via VPC endpoints.

-In your production environment we recommend to create multiple subnets in multiple Availability Zones to support high availability and resilience of your ML workloads.
+In your production environment we recommend to create multiple subnets in multiple AZs to support high availability and resilience of your ML workloads.

 ### VPC endpoints
 The domain interacts with many AWS services, for example SageMaker, SageMaker API, Amazon S3, Amazon STS, Amazon CloudWatch, and AWS KMS.
 To keep the network traffic between your VPC workloads and AWS services private, you can use VPC endpoints.